All Episodes

 Donald Trump ignited millions of new voters who came out and voted in 2016 that didn't vote in 2012, that took a pass on Mitt Romney.

-A good portion of them, a good portion of them weren't engaged.
+A good portion of them weren't engaged.

-And I think when they act got to see the the the actual hearing and the news coverage and the character assassination, the ruthless politics.
+And I think when they got to see the actual hearing and the news coverage and the character assassination, the ruthless politics, I think the Democrats had looked and Chuck Schumer's a really smart, strategic senator, and he's their leader.

-Henner and states that that Donald Trump won.
+Heneron states that Donald Trump won.

 What can I do to try to take back the majority?

-And he probably made a calculation if we can embarrass Kavanaugh that the Republicans pull him, it would suppress the Trump voters so that a good number of those 63 million would stay home because you only get 90 million come out in the midterm election.
+And he probably made a calculation if we can embarrass Kavanaugh, that the Republicans pull him, it would suppress the Trump voters so that a good number of those 63 million would stay home because you only get 90 million come out in the midterm election.

-So they they made the hit.
+So they made the hit.

-There's no evidence to it, and they're trying to destroy this man and his family.
+And they're trying to destroy this man and his family.

-You're seeing them in these polls.
+And you're seeing them in these polls.

 She's down eight points now.

-Uh, you're seeing this.
+You're seeing this.

 I'm seeing this in polls every day.

-And and by the way, Doug Schoen, the party that we saw protesting, and the party that rushes to judgment, the party that doesn't believe in due process, the party that doesn't believe in the presumption of innocence or the need for some corroboration, and the party that defended Clinton and defends Keith Ellison, uh, I don't think they're looking too good here to the American people right now, and they they're being shown to be the radical party I've been describing for some time.
+And by the way, Doug Shoan, the party that we saw protesting and the party that rushes to judgment, the party that doesn't believe in due process, the party that doesn't believe in the presumption of innocence or the need for some corroboration and the party that defended Clinton and defends Keith Ellison.

-Well, Sean, I mean, I don't quite know how to reply, but I'll give you a couple of answers if you're you can just say I actually agree with your characterization and their handling of all of this has been pretty stupid and detrimental um to you know any sense that they have have any sense of moderation in this day and age.
+You can just say, I actually agree with your characterization, and their handling of all of this has been pretty stupid and detrimental to, you know, any sense that they have any sense of moderation in this day and age.

-And I think from uh what I see looking at the Senate races, they're all very, very close within the margin of error.
+And I think from what I see looking at the Senate races, they're all very, very close within the margin of error.

-And I really think to get a definitive answer, we'll have to come back in a week or ten days after Kavanaugh is, as I think we all expect, narrowly confirmed to see whether the effect John and you are talking about, Sean, is actually going to hold over time.
+And I really think to get a definitive answer, we'll have to come back in a week or 10 days after Kavanaugh is, as I think we all expect, narrowly confirmed to see whether the effect John and you are talking about, Sean, is actually going to hold over time.

-I think it really has to play out, and I think there's a good chance that the protests you've seen from the Democrats and from women, like them or not, will continue and will ultimately uh benefit, particularly in suburban congressional districts, less so Senate races, the Democrats.
+And I think there's a good chance that the protests you've seen from the Democrats and from women, like them or not, will continue and will ultimately benefit, particularly in suburban congressional districts, less so Senate races, the Democrats.

-I think it's gonna play very differently.
+I think it's going to play very differently.

-I think it's that's right.
+I think that's right.

 Will this re-engage the Trump voter?

-Do you support do you support what's been disgusting?
+Do you support what disgusting?

-But hang on, but forget that.
+Hang on, forget that.

 And for once, you know how critical I am of Republicans.